 Because when you drop a return single, you might as well make fun of your mom and the vice-president of the United States while you’re at it.
 At least that’s the way it goes in the Eminem school of thought.
 Jokes aside, this is among his best beats (the saxophone tho) with one of his most impressive flows.
 Everything about this song is, not only working, but working overtime.

 3. “The Real Slim Shady”

-“The Real Slim Shady” is the supreme example of everything that made early-era Eminem great.
+“The Real Slim Shady” is, hands down, one of the greatest Eminem songs in his discography.
+It’s also the supreme example of everything that made early-era Eminem great.
 It’s squelching beat is the crown jewel of his numerous collaborations with Dr. Dre, and it is the launch pad for Detroit’s finest to unleash his flow like a whirling dervish.
 The tongue-tied acrobatics of the chorus are nothing compared to the dexterity at work in each verse, verses that also happened to make enemies with the entire music business circa 2000. #SorryNotSorry Will Smith.

-Much and more (and then some) has been written about the extremely problematic lyrical content in Eminem’s catalogue.
+Much and more (and then some) has been written about the extremely problematic lyrical content packed into Eminem songs.
 It’s safe to say that had he begun in his career in say, 2017, there is no way he would have reached such prominence without collapsing under the weight of the criticism one finds in today’s blogosphere.